buley/dash/README.md

 Via an object store we can access these entries by looking up objects using key paths on those objects, optionally enlisting the help of "indexes" to enable for various combinations of key lookups.

-After creation, object stores can be either be `delete`ed, or `clear`ed of their values.
+Object stores are instances of [`IDBObjectStore`](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore).
+After creation, object stores can be either `delete`ed, or `clear`ed of their values.
 Deleting an object store removes any indexes associated with it, whereas clearing an object store maintains any indexes.

 #### Creating Object Stores